pepihasenfuss/pepihasenfuss/README.md

 Ungravel groups may found a start-up or any other initiative together.

-It creates a fair and safe space for informal team building, entirely based on Ethereum Naming Service, ENS, and the ENS Manager.
+It creates a fair and safe space for informal team building.
 <br><br>

 Sample ENS-Group:  https://app.ens.domains/ungravels.eth